 The Audience Diversity Academy is an initiative which helps drive organisational change.
 It addresses a key sector challenge — building new and diverse audiences from the whole of society.
 We use the word diversity in its broadest sense.

-The programme follows the same format as our successful Digital Marketing Academy – everything takes place online.
+The entire programme takes place online.
 Fellows are encouraged to work in an agile way and experiment with ways of engaging new and diverse audiences by delivering work-based experiments with the support of international Mentors.
 They also get time to share their experiences, learn from peers and take part in online workshops.

 “No-one can afford to ignore diversity issues nowadays but many cultural organisations still struggle to think through and apply new practices.
 This programme will give many organisations the on-going, in-depth support they need to try new approaches, get great results and embed the learning into their organisation.”

 Find out more about the experiments previous Fellows worked on by reading their blog posts below:

 We are currently recruiting for the next cohort of Fellows from across England to take part in Audience Diversity Academy 3.0 which will take place from September 2018 – March 2019.